Backend Engineer vs Backend Developer: What’s the Difference?

 In the context of a software development team, a backend engineer is generally responsible for building the structure of a software application.

-They’ll primarily spend time writing business logic, server scripts and APIs that will eventually be utilized by front-end engineers and UX designers.
+They’ll primarily spend time writing business logic, server scripts and APIs that will eventually be utilized by front-end developers and UX designers.

 Ultimately, their daily job functions consist of the following: